tom-kaufman/laser-mazer/README.md

 - Try using `deku` to compact the `SolverNode` to reduce copy time
 - Add more included challenges
 - Add visualization for the laser to the GUI
+- Try again to implement a multithreaded approach that doesn't add more overhead time than it saves